-The default file manager in ubuntu is Nautilus which is annoying.
+The default file manager in ubuntu is the horrible Nautilus which is annoying.
 Because I have files, and I would like the experience of storing data in files to be not annoying, I try to supplement Nautilus with a less annoying alternative.

 fman has a clean design and modern command-palette interface.

 - you can write python plugins to extend it (but will you, really?)

 - now you have two different ways of opening folders which is cognitive friction

 - costs EUR18 (FWIW this seems cheap for an essential piece of infrastructure)

 - I have not yet worked out an easy way of switching to it from gnome (e.g. “open this folder in fman”